One-Query Quantum Algorithms for the Index-$q$ Hidden Subgroup Problem: The Deutsch--Jozsa problem and algorithm

 where $ \mathcal{H}_c = \mathrm{span}_{\mathbb{C}} \left\{ \ket{\psi_1} \right\} $ and $ \mathcal{H}_b = \mathcal{H}_c^\perp $. \eqref{inner_product} means that $ \ket{\psi_2} \in \mathcal{H}_j $ iff $f$ belongs to the class $j \in \left\{ c,b \right\}$, where $c$ and $b$ stand for ``constant'' and ``balanced'' respectively.
 To conclude the computation, we note that $V$ maps the standard basis to a basis adapted to the decomposition \eqref{decomp} (the first column of $V$ spans $ \mathcal{H}_c $, and the others are orthogonal to it, hence they span $ \mathcal{H}_b $).
 Therefore, applying $V^\dagger$ results in mapping $ \mathcal{H}_c $ to $ \ket{0} $ and $ \mathcal{H}_b $ to its orthogonal complement, so the algorithm indeed succeeds with probability $1$.

 From the above description of the DJ problem and algorithm, it is clear that no group structure on the set $ \left[ N \right] $ is assumed, and the algorithm does not utilize any such structure.
 In particular, the DJ algorithm does not necessarily perform a QFT.
 Instead, the promise on $f$ reflects a coarse structure, compared with the strict algebraic structure underlying the HSP (see \Cref{sec:HSP}).
 We can describe the promise on $f$ geometrically.
 Consider the computational-basis representation of the vector $ \ket{\psi_2} $.
 This column vector is proportional to $ \vec{g} \defeq \left( -1 \right)^{\vec{f}} $, where $ \vec{f} \in \mathbb{F}_2^N $ is the vector defined by $ f_x \defeq f \left( x \right) $, and the exponential is entry-wise.
 Actually it is even better to think of $ \vec{f} $ as a point in the affine space $ \mathbb{A}_{\mathbb{F}_2}^N $, but here we do not need this distinction.
-Geometrically, the task is to find out whether $ \vec{f} $ is proportional to $ \vec{1} $ (the all-ones vector) or perpendicular to it.
-A classical query can only ask about the value of $f_x$, the coordinates of $ \vec{f} $ with respect to the standard basis; whereas a quantum algorithm can also rotate $ \vec{f} $, thus solving the problem with a single query.
+Geometrically, the task is to find out whether $ \vec{g} $ is proportional to $ \vec{1} $ (the all-ones vector) or perpendicular to it.
+A classical query can only ask about the values of $g_x = \left( -1 \right)^{f_{x}} $, the coordinates of $ \vec{g} $ with respect to the standard basis; whereas a quantum algorithm can also rotate $ \vec{g} $, thus solving the problem with a single query.

 The following subsection deals with straightforward generalizations of this idea.
-In \Cref{sec:idx2HSP} we endow the domain of $f$ with a group structure and refine the promise, to obtain a generalization of DJ which is also a special case of the HSP.
+In \Cref{sec:idx2HSP} we endow the domain of $f$ with a group structure and refine the promise, to obtain a generalization of DJ that simultaneously serves as a special case of the HSP.